Monster Prom Review

 It's a tongue in cheek story filled with pop culture references, banter-based dialogue, self-referential commentary on monster fiction, and light satirical themes.

 Players: You can play with 4 players in the same room, but you can’t play it online.

+Additional in-game purchases are offered for items that enhance the experience.
 The Second Term expansion included additional content such as new endings and two newly-dateable characters.
 Monster Prom: XXL on Switch contains both the Second Term DLC, as well as all seasonal content released throughout the game’s lifespan.

 Thank you for using our resource, supported by AskAboutGames, ParentZone and PlayAbility Initiative.
 We are editorially independent, written by parents for parents, but welcome sponsorship, partnership and suggestions.
 Email our editor for details on these opportunities.

 The information on this database is designed to support and complement the in-depth discussion and advice about video game "addiction", violence, spending and online safety in the Taming Gaming book.
 If you have any concerns or questions in these areas, email our editor who is quick to respond or can arrange for a one-to-one conversation.